centreon/centreon-documentation/en/monitoring/pluginpacks.md

 ### License

-A license is required to access the full Plugin Packs catalog.
-If your Centreon platform is linked to an online subscription your license will be directly downloaded to your server.
-Otherwise, contact the [Centreon support team](https://centreon.force.com) to get and install your license key.
+A [license](../administration/licenses.html) is required to access the full Plugin Packs catalog.
+Contact the [Centreon support team](https://centreon.force.com) to get your license.

 ### Access to Plugin Packs

-If your Centreon platform is linked to an online subscription you can download Plugin Packs from the Plugin Pack Manager user interface.
+If your Centreon platform has an online license you can download Plugin Packs from the Plugin Pack Manager user interface.
 Otherwise, you have to install a dedicated RPM repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).

 ## Overview

-The **Centreon Plugin Packs** are a set of **standardized** **templates** that are **preconfigured** for rapid deployment of monitoring in your IT infrastructure.
+The **Centreon Plugin Packs** are a set of standardized templates that are preconfigured for rapid deployment of monitoring in your IT infrastructure.

-These templates (commands, hosts and services templates) are attached to the **monitoring plugins**, which can either be:
+These templates (commands, hosts and services templates) are attached to the monitoring plugins, which can either be:

 * existing community plugins selected and validated by Centreon as being fully functional and optimized, or
-* plugins written by Centreon that are distributed as free software under RPM or available on [Centreon Plugins](https://github.com/centreon/centreon-plugins) project
+* plugins written by Centreon that are distributed as free software under RPM or available on the [Centreon Plugins](https://github.com/centreon/centreon-plugins) project

-The added value of **Plugin Packs** is the **pre-configuration** of monitoring in the Centreon software.
-During installation, **the Packs import** **pre-configured objects** into the Centreon software such as **commands**, **host templates**, **service templates** and **host or service discovery rules**.
+The added value of **Plugin Packs** is the pre-configuration of monitoring in the Centreon software.
+During installation, the Packs import pre-configured objects into the Centreon software such as commands, host templates, service templates and host or service discovery rules.

 After you install the Plugin Packs, the next step is to install the monitoring plugins used by the Plugin Pack commands.
 Refer to the documentation in the pack in case any features have to be configured or activated, and then create the